assaf/node-replay/README.md

 ### When API testing slows you down: mock, record and replay HTTP requests/responses like a boss

-Things that will ruin your day if your tests make HTTP requests to other services:
+Things that will ruin your day when tests make HTTP requests to other services:

-- Other service is as or less reliable than Twitter's API
+- That other service has the uptime of Twitter's API
 - Network late ............ ncy
-- Being-rate limited and having to wait an hour between tests
+- Being-rate limited and having to wait an hour for the next test run
-- Same request returns different result on each run
+- Same request returns different result each time
 - Everyone else on the network is deep in BitTorrent terittory

 Things **node-replay** can do to make these problems go away:

 - Record API response once, replay as often as necessary
-- Stub HTTP request (TBD)
+- Stub HTTP requests (TBD)
-- Replay different responses to given request to test error handling
+- Replay different responses to same request (great for testing error handling)
 - Not suck

 ## How to use node-replay

-Install (or add to your `package.json`):
+Like this:

     $ npm install replay

-Like this:
+Now write some simple test case:

     assert = require("assert")
     http = require("http")